openSUSE/news-o-o/_posts/2010-04-17-opensuse-weekly-news-issue-119-is-out.markdown

 ####  [**openSUSE 11.3 Milestone 5: The Community Strikes Back**](http://news.opensuse.org/2010/04/14/opensuse-11-3-milestone-5-the-community-strikes-back/)

-"Milestone 5 (of 7), a snapshot of the Factory â€œwork in progressâ€ build, leading up to openSUSE 11.3 release in July, is now available for [download](http://software.opensuse.org/developer).
+"Milestone 5 (of 7), a snapshot of the Factory “work in progress” build, leading up to openSUSE 11.3 release in July, is now available for [download](http://software.opensuse.org/developer).
 M5 was marked by significant contributions from both the openSUSE Community, and the larger Linux community.
-Weâ€™ve added some interesting new packages, made some updates to core processes, and participated in a coordinated multi-distribution upgrade of a major multimedia component.
+We’ve added some interesting new packages, made some updates to core processes, and participated in a coordinated multi-distribution upgrade of a major multimedia component.
 Over 50 bugs were fixed and 8 new features were implemented."

 ####  [**Andrew Wafaa: oSC09 videos**](http://lizards.opensuse.org/2010/04/16/osc09-videos/)

-"Well itâ€™s been almost seven months since our inaugural conference, and there were a load of videos taken.
+"Well it’s been almost seven months since our inaugural conference, and there were a load of videos taken.
 The problem was that our usual VT gurus have been unavailable to do any of the editing etc. So the raw video has languished on the servers waiting for some kind soul to help edit them.
-After multiple calls for help and nudges from the marketing team, I decided to see if I could slot it in anywhere (yay me, Iâ€™m such a hero :-P ) Thankfully I had some brilliant help from SankarP who refreshed my memory on how to edit video, thanks chief! (...)"
+After multiple calls for help and nudges from the marketing team, I decided to see if I could slot it in anywhere (yay me, I’m such a hero :-P ) Thankfully I had some brilliant help from SankarP who refreshed my memory on how to edit video, thanks chief! (...)"
 </td>
 </tr>
 </tbody>